d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 as max-pooling to reduce the resolution.
 One of the problems with this approach is that the spatial resolution decreases quite rapidly.
-In particular, this imposes a hard limit of $\log_2 d$ convolutional layers on the network before all dimensions are used up.
+In particular, this imposes a hard limit of $\log_2 d$ convolutional layers on the network before all dimensions ($d$) are used up.
 For instance, in the case of ImageNet, it would be impossible to have more than 8 convolutional layers in this way.

 The key idea by Simonyan and Zisserman was to use *multiple* convolutions in between downsampling